tomjnunez/task_manager_redux/README.md

 #### Checking Our Results

 So... if that all works, we should be able to go to `/tasks` to see all of our tasks, right?
 Let's check it out.
-Go ahead and visit `/tasks` and see what you find.
+Visit `/tasks` and see what you find.

 Not quite what you expected?
 It looks to me like we switched from some simple strings that were displaying pretty well to... a mess?